 Ford takes a Focus hatch, gives it a bigger boot and calls it an estate.
 Job done.

 Mid-life overhaul for the Focus Estate is a success.
 Not cheap, but it doesn't need to be.

 What is it?

-The Ford Focus Estate gets a big overhaul.
+The Ford Focus Estate got a big overhaul a couple of years ago.
 It’s a mid-life nip and tuck for the third-generation model.
 From the outside, the changes are slight, with new lights and a glitzier grille pretty much the sum of it.
 You can’t blame Ford for leaving the design largely untouched, though: this has been the world’s best-selling car for the last two years, and this new one is all set to extend that run.